Statutes, Administrative Codes, Case Law, and Other Research Materials

-Westlaw provides full-text access to a vast collection of statutes, case law material, public records, and other legal resources, including the U.S. Code; federal Supreme Court decisions; Pennsylvania Code; Purdon's Pennsylvania Statutes; American Jurisprudence 2d; and American Law Reports.
+Westlaw provides full-text access to a vast collection of statutes, case law material, public records, and other legal resources, including the U.S. Code Annotated; U.S. Supreme Court decisions; Pennsylvania Code; Purdon's Pennsylvania Statutes; American Jurisprudence 2d; and American Law Reports.

-Westlaw may be used at any computer located on the Northampton Community College campus network, including those in the libraries, computer labs, dormitories and offices.
-To log in from off-campus, enter your student ID number and "MyNCC" password.
+Westlaw may be used remotely, or at any computer located on the Northampton Community College network, including those in the libraries, computer labs, dormitories, and offices.
+To log in from off-campus, enter your "Student Workday" user name and password.
 Faculty should use the same login procedure that they do when on campus.

-If you need help configuring your browser, call the NCC Computer Services Help Desk at (610) 861-5413.
+If you need help configuring your browser, call the NCC Information Technology Help Desk at (610) 861-5413.

 Click here to view or print instructions for using the Paralegal databases, or other handouts from the Library orientation.